ror-community/ror-site/content/about/_index.md

 #### Maria Gould, Director

-Maria [joined ROR in November 2018](https://cdlib.org/cdlinfo/2018/11/14/maria-gould-joins-cdl-as-uc3-product-manager/) and led the team that launched the minimum viable registry (MVR) prototype at PIDapalooza in 2019.
-As director, Maria is responsible for coordinating ROR operations and developing ROR's strategic vision.
-Maria is based at California Digital Library, where she leads the University of California Curation Center (UC3)'s portfolio of persistent identifier services, including ROR.
+Maria [joined ROR in November 2018](https://cdlib.org/cdlinfo/2018/11/14/maria-gould-joins-cdl-as-uc3-product-manager/) as UC3 Product Manager at the California Digital Library focusing on persistent identifier projects, and in that role she led the team that launched the minimum viable registry (MVR) ROR prototype at PIDapalooza in 2019.
 Prior to joining ROR and CDL, Maria was a scholarly communication librarian at UC Berkeley and led documentation and training activities at PLOS.
+As ROR's director, Maria is responsible for coordinating ROR operations and developing ROR's strategic vision.
+Maria is [now based at DataCite](https://datacite.org/blog/welcome-maria-gould-datacites-new-product-director/), where she is Director of Product.

 ### Alumni and affiliates

-ROR has benefited and continues to benefit from the involvement of many individuals in its early years.
+ROR has benefited from and continues to benefit from the involvement of many individuals.
+We are especially grateful to those from Crossref, DataCite, and Digital Science who have helped to design, build, and promote ROR.

 - Geoffrey Bilder, Crossref
 - Helena Cousijn, DataCite